rioscesar/oci-environment-workshop/README.md

   * Create the APIkey.pem file.
   * Don't forget to also add your private and public ssh keys into the userdata directory.

-# After configuring Terraform follow the SOA steps in the Documentation.zip and then follow the Weblogic steps and deployment of second application.
+# After configuring Terraform follow the SOA steps in the Documentation folder and then follow the Weblogic steps and deployment of second application.

 ##### terraform plan -out=plan.out
 ##### terraform apply "plan.out"